 - User-friendly risk assessment software for public authorities based on the indicators developed by DIGIWHIST, to assess corruption risks in their public procurement procedures

 Returning to the example of the airport, an investigative journalist who would like to understand more about the airport project could visit the DIGIWHIST platform and look up the public body overseeing the construction or alternatively, one of the construction firms involved in the process.
 The information on the platform would include whether the public body has complied with public procurement laws, or whether the firm's tendering behaviour poses a corruption risk.
 This journalist could then file a report with the appropriate government agency to get more information on the project or even file a whistleblowing report if there is evidence of corrupt actions.

 Other project partners

-The consortium, led by the University of Cambridge, includes ERCAS (Hertie School of Governance), Corruption Research Centre Budapest, Hungary; Datlab, Prague, Czech Republic; Open Knowledge Foundation Deutschland, Berlin, Germany; and Transcrime (Università Cattolica del Sacro Cuore) organised crime research centre, Milan, Italy.
+The consortium, led by the University of Cambridge, includes ERCAS (Hertie School), Corruption Research Centre Budapest, Hungary; Datlab, Prague, Czech Republic; Open Knowledge Foundation Deutschland, Berlin, Germany; and Transcrime (Università Cattolica del Sacro Cuore) organised crime research centre, Milan, Italy.
 DIGIWHIST builds extensively on the partners' prior innovative work in this area, particularly that of EU FP7 ANTICORRP.